edgedb/edgedb/docs/reference/protocol/index.rst

   www-authenticate: {AUTH METHOD} {AUTH PAYLOAD}

-The auth payloads format is described by the auth method, usually ``SCRAM-SHA-256``.
+The auth payload's format is described by the auth method, usually ``SCRAM-SHA-256``.
 If the auth method differs from the requested method, the client should abort the authentication attempt.